Thomas Fuller (mental calculator): Documentation of abilities

 Second.
-On being asked how many seconds a man has lived, who is seventy years, seven- teen days and twelve hours old, he answered, in a minute and a half, 2,210,500,800.
+On being asked how many seconds a man has lived, who is seventy years, seventeen days and twelve hours old, he answered, in a minute and a half, 2,210,500,800.

-One of the gentlemen, who employed himself with his pen in making these calculations, told him he was wrong, and that the sum was not so great as he had said-upon which the old man hastily replied, “top, massa, you forget de leap year.”
+One of the gentlemen, who employed himself with his pen in making these calculations, told him he was wrong, and that the sum was not so great as he had said-upon which the old man hastily replied, "top, massa, you forget de leap year."
 On adding the seconds of the leap years to the others, the amount of the whole in both their sums agreed exactly.

 Third.
 The following question was then proposed to him: suppose a farmer has six sows, and each sow has six female pigs, the first year, and they all increase in the same proportion, to the end of eight years, how many sows will the farmer then have?
 In ten minutes, he answered, 34,588,806.
-The difference of time between his answering this, and the two former questions, was occasioned by a trifling mistake he made from a misapprehension of the question.Despite Fuller's perfect answers, it appeared to Hartshorne and Coates that his mental abilities must have once been greater.
+The difference of time between his answering this, and the two former questions, was occasioned by a trifling mistake he made from a misapprehension of the question.Despite Fuller's perfect answers, it appeared to Hartshorne and Coates that his mental abilities must have once been more extraordinary.
 Rush wrote: He was grey-headed, and exhibited several other marks of the weakness of old age.
 He had worked hard upon a farm during the whole of life but had never been intemperate in the use of spirituous liquors.
 He spoke with great respect of his mistress, and mentioned in a particular manner his obligations to her for refusing to sell him, which she had been tempted to by offers of large sums of money from several persons.
 One of the gentlemen, Mr. Coates, having remarked in his presence that it was a pity he had not an education equal to his genius, he said, "No, Massa, it is best I had no learning, for many learned men be great fools."The only other "independent original" source documenting Fuller's abilities besides Rush is Fuller's obituary.
 Fuller's obituary, published anonymously in the Columbian Centinel in 1790, tells how he could mentally calculate correct answers to complicated questions faster than people calculating by hand could.
 It also reported minor details of his life.
-The obituary went on to say "Had his opportunity of improvement been equal to those of thousands of his fellow-men, neither the Royal Society of London, the Academy of Sciences at Paris, nor even a NEWTON himself, need have been ashamed to acknowledge him a Brother in Science".
+The obituary went on to say, "Had his opportunity of improvement been equal to those of thousands of his fellow-men, neither the Royal Society of London, the Academy of Sciences at Paris, nor even a Newton himself, need have been ashamed to acknowledge him a Brother in Science".